 What I did not realize back then is that over the centuries, hundreds—if not thousands—of hopeful inventors have dedicated their lives to disproving these laws by building machines they believed would run indefinitely with no input of energy.
 Patent offices around the world became so inundated with designs for alleged perpetual motion machines that they now routinely dismiss such submissions without so much as a glance.
 But although every such design ever attempted has failed, the pace of research to find that subtle trick that results in perpetual motion has, if anything, accelerated.
-While doing some research on another topic, I stumbled upon a Web site listing an incredible number of current or recent projects.
-And sadly, many of these are not merely futile but fraudulent, as their developers convince investors to fork over large sums of money to pay for something that is just not possible.
+While doing some research on another topic, I stumbled upon a website listing a large number of perpetual motion machine projects.
+And sadly, many of these were not merely futile but fraudulent, as their developers attempted to convince investors to fork over large sums of money to pay for something that is just not possible.

-That said, the books and Web sites created to debunk claims of perpetual motion technology are equally numerous—and equally passionate, if not more so.
+That said, the books, articles, and websites created to debunk claims of perpetual motion technology are equally numerous—and equally passionate, if not more so.
 As obsessed as true believers may be in proving their claims, the skeptics are just as obsessed with disproving them, and greater enthusiasm from one camp is met with renewed fervor from the other.
 Whether this self-reinforcing feedback loop itself constitutes perpetual motion is a question better left for philosophers.

 The term perpetual motion is perhaps a bit misleading, since technically, nothing about the laws of thermodynamics prohibits something from moving forever.
 Arguably, the motion of planets in space and electrons in atoms is, in some sense, perpetual.
 But the point of building a perpetual motion machine is typically not just to get something to stay in motion, but to do work of some sort—propel a vehicle, power a mill, heat your coffee, or run your computer.
 Any output of energy (whether in the form of heat, electricity, motion, or whatever) that goes beyond the input minus what the machine itself uses is what conflicts with the laws of thermodynamics.
 Nowadays, designers are concerned less with producing motion than with producing excess energy in the form of electricity or heat, so terms such as “free energy” and “over-unity” are often applied to devices, moving or not, whose energy output ostensibly exceeds their input.